 We can provide occasional production and marketing paid internships, as well as work experience and volunteer opportunities.
 These opportunities are advertised via our newsletter, social media channels and on our opportunities page.

-We are interested in working with people of all ages and backgrounds.
+We want to work with people of all ages and backgrounds.
 We organise projects with families, informal learning groups, colleges of higher education, young people, older people, artists, scientists and others.
 We aim to enable curious minds to have new experiences and encounters, and creative learning opportunities, that transcend the traditional boundaries of art and science.

-This ranges significantly between projects.
-Some artists have created in-depth, long-term partnerships with particular scientists and these collaborations are critical to their work, for example the artist Brandon Ballengee who undertakes primary biological research as part of his artistic practice.
+This varies significantly from project to project.
+Some artists have created in-depth, long-term partnerships with particular scientists and these collaborations are critical to their work, for example artist Brandon Ballengee who undertakes primary biological research as part of his artistic practice.
 Others do their own amateur scientific research or use scientific processes, having occasional contact or collaborations with professional scientists.
 Some artists undertake residencies in science organisations or have become part of a interdisciplinary research group, such as the Gravity Zero project with choreographer Kitsou Dubois and the Biodynamics Group at Imperial College.
 And then there are artists who do not work directly with scientists at all, but are interested in the cultural milieu of science or in the relationship of science to society.
 What Arts Catalyst asks is that an artist's project experimentally or critically engages with science and our technoscientific culture, and this process can take many forms.